Caveat: Coleslaw after conformity

 See all the perfect squares?
 My place of work was near the top center of this image.
 My apartment was just off the bottom center.
 My commute consisted of a two kilometer walk with only right-angle turns, of wide pedestrian esplanades with lots of trees and modernist public sculpture, and playing children on every side.
 Quite different from the Yeonggwang fish market behind the bus terminal, the busride through rice fields, Hongnong’s high street.
 Both have their charms, to be sure.

 I decided to go to the Costco, at 백석 [baek-seok].
-There are many Korean Costcos closer to my home (in fact, I bet the Ilsan Costco is the one that is absolutely farthest from my home, given it's about 15 km short of North Korean border), but I go to the one in Ilsan for two reasons: 1) I know exactly where it is, and it's only 1 block from the subway station; 2) I like coming to Ilsan anyway, for nostalgia reasons.
+There are many Korean Costcos closer to my home (in fact, I’d bet that the Ilsan Costco is actually the one that is absolutely farthest from my home, given it’s about 15 km short of North Korean border), but I go to the one in Ilsan for two reasons: 1) I know exactly where it is, and it’s only 1 block from the subway station; 2) I like coming to Ilsan anyway, for nostalgia reasons, since I lived here in 2007-2009.

 I never (literally NEVER) shopped at Costco in the US.
 I found it inconvenient, to have to be a member, and bargain-hunting, per se, is not my style of shopping.
 But I like Costco in Korea, because it’s one international retailer that makes very few concessions to local market differences.
 The consequence is that walking into a Costco in Ilsan is like teleporting to suburban Los Angeles – the ethnicity of the clientele is even roughly similar, although skewed differently.
 So it’s a chance to make a quick shopping trip back to the US, without the expensive airfare.